SalWambui/SQL-Data-Warehouse-Project/README.md

 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 # Specifications
-- Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
-- Data Quality: Cleanse and resolve data quality issues prior to analysis.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
-- Scope: Focus on the latest dataset only; historization of data is not required.
+- **Scope**: Focus on the latest dataset only; historization of data is not required.
-- Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 # BI: Analytics & Reporting (Data Analysis)